michael-sands/generic_games_site/_posts/2020-06-30-updated-reinforcements.md

 The Summoned still needs a little more work, so it's not updated yet.

 And the Spooktacular will be coming soon, as a separate download (I'm just waiting on art for that one).

+Edit to add: There's also a [revised version of the Constructed](https://genericgames.co.nz/files/constructed_2020.pdf) on the files page, which thanks to Reid's generosity will remain a free download.